hamnis/I-D/drafts/publish-link-relation/draft.md

 Clients SHOULD use an appropriate write method of the target IRI protocol uniform interface.

-Clients SHOULD use a POST request when using HTTP.

 Servers MAY ignore the request to publish something if the resource URI is already published.